 1. Q: Do I need approval from the Architectural Control Committee to put up a fence, build a shed, paint my house a new color, level a hill on my property, put in a swimming pool, install a satellite dish, put up No Trespassing signs…?

 A: Short answer: Yes.
 (And for many of these projects you need a Yavapai County permit as well.
 Check the County ordinances.)
 The Architectural Control Committee (ACC) wants property owners to be able to build the home and outbuildings they want, and can be quite flexible, but balances the desires of the individual owner with the need to protect property values and the aesthetics of the community.
 When in doubt about whether or not a project needs approval, contact the ACC.
 Drive around Crossroads Ranch II and you will see a wide variety of house styles and materials and colors, but there is an overall Crossroads theme of a horse-friendly community harmonizing with the natural surroundings.
 If you like the looks of Crossroads Ranch II, it is because since 1996 the Board of Directors and the Architectural Control Committee have been working hard to create and maintain an overall aesthetic for the community and to protect property values.
 A house that would look great in Connecticut or Florida might not get approved here.
-There is no specific color palette for paint, no list of unacceptable materials (with a few exceptions), but the Architectural Control Committee has been given the responsibility and the power to judge whether or not a color or material or style will fit in with the community.
+The Architectural Control Committee has been given the responsibility and the power to judge whether or not a color or material or style will fit in with the community.

 2. Q: What is the purpose of the CC&Rs?